Richard Chapman KC

 Chambers and Partners (2019) - Chancery (New Silks)

-• "He is very bright and very good with clients – he always has a nice manner and is very good at managing the client's expectations."
-"He carries himself extremely well and is well liked by judges."
+• 'He is very bright and very good with clients – he always has a nice manner and is very good at managing the client's expectations.'

 Chambers and Partners (2019) - Commercial Dispute Resolution (New Silks)